top of page

 I had never trained in Martial Arts before, but my training as a dancer worked to my favor in being cast as Ng Mui, The Martial Nun, in the first Fred Ho production I ever worked in.
 I trained so hard to keep up with the other cast members who were all national and international martial arts champions.
 I came home from rehearsals all banged up and bruised, and I often cried.

 After the first show at the Guggenheim Museum in NYC 1999, I took martial arts classes with a wushu master, lifted weights, and started boxing so that I could look the part even more for the next iteration of the show as we toured to Seattle Children's Festival in 2001.
-With music composed by Fred Ho and text written by Fred Ho and Ruth Margraff I experienced their signature style of theatrical extravaganza for the first time, and thus started a long working relationship that spanned two decades.
+With music composed by Fred Ho and text written Ruth Margraff I experienced their signature style of theatrical extravaganza for the first time.
+And thus started a long working relationship that spanned two decades where I was the Narrator for all text spoken in many of Fred's martial arts extravaganzas.

 In 2002, when my firstborn was 10 months old I brought her with me to Ukraine to work with Yara Arts Group and Mariana Sadovska, Ukrainian singer and musical director, and the folksinging group Oira.
 We traveled to meet the old grandma and grandpa singers of Kriachkivka in the Poltava region, and Svarytsevychi in the Polissia region.
 There, we had singing exchanges with the villagers and there was definitely magic sparkling inside the walls of the community halls we gathered in.
 Learning to sing in the particular style of Ukrainian folksinging was such a gift, and I still sing those songs today.